Our learning: week commencing Monday 29th January 2018

-Show and tell: Next week, children in the Monkeys group are welcome to bring in an object from home to share with the rest of the class on Monday 22nd January.
+Show and tell: Next week children in the Elephants group are welcome to bring in an object to share with the rest of the class on Monday 5th February.

 The teaching and learning in Year R is based on the Statutory Framework and revised Early Years Foundation Stage (EYFS) curriculum introduced by the Government in September 2012.
 There are seven areas of ‘Learning and Development’, and, as in the past, children work towards meeting the ‘Early Learning Goals’ specified in the Framework.
 There are 17 Early Learning Goals.

 The EYFS Framework emphasises the importance of play and active learning to enable children to explore, investigate, use their imagination, build relationships and become critical thinkers.
 It recommends that schools provide an appropriate balance of child- and teacher-led activities to underpin learning across all areas, in order to support children and ensure that they remain effective and motivated learners.

 The seven areas of Learning and Development are:

 Communication and Language.
 This involves giving children opportunities to experience a rich language environment; developing their confidence and skills in expressing themselves and encouraging speaking and listening in a range of situations.

 Physical Development.
 Children will be provided with opportunities to be active and to develop their co-ordination and control.
 They will be helped to understand the importance of physical activity and to make healthy choices.

 Personal, Social and Emotional Development.
 This involves helping children to develop a positive sense of themselves, to work co-operatively with others, to manage their emotions and to respect the feelings of others.

 Literacy.
 Within schools and at home children should have access to a wide range of reading materials (books, poems and other written materials) to ignite and sustain their interest.
 They will be encouraged to hear sounds within words and to link sounds to letters in order to begin to read and write.